 Once you give it some thought, you may realize a new car is further down the list than, say, a once-in-a-lifetime girls’ trip with your college friends.

-You might need to adjust your timeline according to how much you can afford to save.
-But two things you should not kick down the road?
-An emergency fund and retirement savings.
+You’ll likely need to adjust your timeline or dollar amount according to how much you can afford to save.
+But here are two things you should not kick down the road: an emergency fund and retirement savings.